aalexkingg/news_map/README.md

-    Display data to see of country, with selected highlighting Possibly have to open in new tab if getting too crowded Have summary tab displayed, but below have "show details" option which opens new tab
+    Display data to see of country, with selected highlighting Possibly have to open in new tab if getting too crowded Have summary tab displayed, but below have "show details" option which opens new tab Could also be a slide out sidebar
+    Basic country info too

 Might have to change geojson to json?